YossiCohen/Heuristic-Search-Max/README.md

 Solver project for the SIB problem with heuristic search

 Implemented in C# you can find here:

 Algorithms:

 A* & DFBnB - Maximal varient

+Problems:

-Snake - single snake
+Snake - Single snake in the box

-Box - Multiple snakes with cartesian product of all snakes when expending a node Box-od - Instead of cartesian product, we are using operator decomposition - as offered by Trevor Standley in 2010 paper 'Finding Optimal Solutions to Cooperative Pathfinding Problems.' https://pdfs.semanticscholar.org/2529/f40c4f79ef24165dbb1a8327770e37cced2d.pdf
+Box - Multiple snakes with cartesian product of all snakes when expending a node

+Box-od - Instead of cartesian product, we are using operator decomposition

 The project runs as an console application that gets arguments and write the output solution (and some other stuff) to a file in the folder "RunningLogs" that will be created in the process path.